egberts/egberts.github.io-src/content/articles/nftables-firewalls.md

 ## Shorewall

-Shorewall (much like systemd `nftables.service`) is a one-shot daemon-less perl-script that reads various text-based configuration files covering domain, network segments, physical interfaces, masquerading, static route.
+Shorewall (much like systemd `nftables.service`) is a one-shot daemon-less Perl-script that reads various text-based configuration files covering domain, network segments, physical interfaces, masquerading, static route.
 Shorewall remains the excellent tool for a default-deny firewall setup.

 Shorewall does entire replacement of ruleset, including overriding any existing  nftables ruleset.
-This makes co-existance with all firewall daemon problematic.
+This makes co-existence with all firewall daemon problematic.

 Dynamic pinhole (port forwarding) support is not there.